kids are a big deal at iron works.

 We seek to come alongside you, helping you teach your children how to follow Jesus, by serving you in the following ways:

-- Kids Church is for 4 year olds - 2nd grade.
-It begins about halfway through our worship gathering and ends when we celebrate the Lord's Supper.
-(Don't worry.
-We will let you know when this happens during our liturgy.)
+Kids Church is for 4 year olds up thru 5th grade.
+It begins about halfway through our worship gathering when we’ll pray for and dismiss our kids into two different classes: